Fall brings flurry of festivals, new attractions to Missouri

 There's more than cooler temperatures and colorful foliage coming to Missouri this fall.
 Hundreds of events will celebrate the season with food and drink, local culture, living history and live entertainment.
 Popular festivals – plus major new attractions set to open in the months ahead – make it a perfect time to plan a trip in the Show-Me State.

-- Hundreds of jack-o'- lanterns will come to life with the lighting of Great Pumpkin Mountain during the Pony Express PumpkinFest Oct.
+- Hundreds of jack-o'-lanterns will come to life with the lighting of Great Pumpkin Mountain during the Pony Express PumpkinFest Oct.
 11-13 in St. Joseph.
-The arts festival will include a children's costume parade, rides, games, crafts and food
+The arts festival will include a children's costume parade, rides, games, crafts and food.

-- Two of Missouri's richest traditions – blues and barbecue – are combined for one of the state's premier music festivals, Roots N Blues N BBQ, Sept.
+- Two of Missouri's richest traditions – blues and barbecue – will be combined for one of the state's premier music festivals, Roots N Blues N BBQ, Sept.
 27-29 in Columbia.
 More than 30 national, regional and local musicians representing all genres of American roots music are on tap to perform.
 Award-winning barbecue and interactive art add to the experience.

 - Visitors to the Spirit of St. Louis Air Show and STEM Expo, Sept.
 7-8 in Chesterfield, will have their eyes on the sky to see the U.S. Navy Blue Angels, Royal Air Force Jet Team and other aviation performers piloting historic and modern aircraft.
 On the ground, interactive exhibits and activities will highlight science, technology, engineering and math.

-- For three weekends in October, a group of "paranormal poltergeists" will entertain visitors during Legends and Lanterns, a spirited journey through Halloween history in historic downtown St. Charles.
+- For three weekends in October, a group of "paranormal poltergeists" will entertain visitors during Legends & Lanterns, a spirited journey through Halloween history in historic downtown St. Charles.
 Witches, villains and phantoms will offer more treats than tricks during the family-friendly event.

 - The tiny town of Caledonia features fall's favorite squash during its annual Pumpkin Festival, set for Oct.
 12 this year.
 Events will include a pumpkin recipe contest, crafting, seed spitting and pie eating.
 Visitors can hop on a hayride for a trip to the corn maze and pumpkin patch.